 But what if I told you that there may be a different way?
 What if we don't have to suffer from the extremes that revolve around a woman's cycle?

 Let's have a look at why hormone imbalance wreaks havoc on our lives and what we can do to get back on track and feel more like ourselves.
 But first, let's look at the role of hormones in the body.

 We all throw the words "I'm so hormonal" around but do we really know what it means and what they're responsible for?

-- Progesterone – Is the secondary sex hormone in women which plays a role in the menstrual cycle as well as pregnancy.
+- Progesterone - This is the secondary sex hormone in women that plays a role in the menstrual cycle as well as pregnancy.